 At the end of the day, Sharap is an incredibly valuable service.
 It is good for the hospital, good for patients, and good for the doctors at Hadassah who would otherwise have to work elsewhere in order to earn the salary that they deserve.
 The recovery process that awaits us at Hadassah will be long and difficult, but it will be impossible without the benefits of Sharap.

-The author is a senior surgeon at Hadassah Hospital who prefers to remain anonymous.
+The author is a senior surgeon at Hadassah Hospital and prefers to remain anonymous.